Delaware Railroad: Origin

 The railroad was conceived in 1836 by John M. Clayton, a former United States senator who obtained a charter from the Delaware General Assembly on June 20, 1836 to serve the Delmarva Peninsula.
 He was concerned that a proposal in Maryland to build a line along the western side of the peninsula would harm Delaware's economy.
 Delaware was highly motivated and exempted the railroad from taxation for fifty years and provided other incentives.
 Clayton, William D. Waples, and Richard Mansfield were appointed as commissioners and a survey of the line was made.
 The Depression of 1837-1839 prevented investment in the railroad and the charter was forfeited.

 The charter was renewed on February 22, 1849 under the promotion of Samuel M. Harrington (Clayton at this time was serving as the United States Secretary of State).
 It called for a line from Donas Landing (a Dona steamship line port on the Leipsic River just off Delaware Bay) to Seaford that would be part of a Philadelphia to Norfolk route.
 Sufficient investment was secured by 1852 when the state of Delaware stepped in and bought 5,000 shares of stock for its construction allowing the commencement of the operation.
 In 1853, the PW&B railroad and the du Pont family guaranteed Construction bonds.

 Work on the line began in 1855 going south from a junction with the New Castle and Frenchtown Railroad (NC&F) in Bear near Porter.
 The first section was opened with an inaugural eight-car train north from Middletown on September 1, 1855, carrying the president of the railroad and that of the NC&F Railroad, the chief engineer, and railroad contractors.
 The PW&B immediately started to lease the railroad.
-The Delaware extended the line to Dover on January 22, 1856, to Seaford on December 11th, 1856 and to the Maryland state line at Delmar, Delaware in April 1860.
+The Delaware extended the line to Dover on January 22, 1856, to Seaford on December 11th, 1856 and to the Maryland state line at Delmar, Delaware by early 1860.

 Starting in 1857, the PW&B operated the line as its Delaware Division.

 Before the railroad, travel south from Philadelphia was a multi-seat trip starting by steamship.
 Traffic from Philadelphia to Norfolk ran to Donas Landing, approximately 6 mi northeast of Dover.
 Passengers would then go by stagecoach to Dover and south to Seaford where they would then resume travel by ship south to Norfolk on the Nanticoke River.
 Traffic to Baltimore went to New Castle, Delaware crossed the Delmarva Peninsula via the NC&F railroad to Frenchtown, Maryland where they switched to another steamship.
 The success of the Delaware Railroad (DRC) caused the NC&F to abandon the railroad from Porter to New Castle in 1857 and move its steamship operations to Seaford, and for the stage line to Seaford and the steamship line to Donas Landing to be abandoned as well.